top of page

 Education and Schooling

-If you have children, research schools in your area and understand the application process and deadlines.
-The UK has a mix of state and private schools, and securing a place can sometimes be competitive.
-Factor in any school fees or related costs into your financial planning.
+If you have children, it's essential to research schools in your area and understand the application process and deadlines.
+The UK offers a mix of state and private schools, and securing a place can sometimes be competitive.
+If you are considering private education, factor in the tuition fees and other related costs, such as uniforms, extracurricular activities, and transport, into your financial planning.

 Final Thoughts

 Moving back to the UK from Dubai requires careful financial planning and preparation.
 Address tax implications, manage your banking and money transfers, and plan for housing, healthcare, and education.
-Consulting with financial advisors both in Dubai and the UK can provide valuable guidance tailored to your specific circumstances.
-By being proactive and organized, you can ensure a smooth and financially sound transition back to the UK.
+Consulting with a financial advisor who is qualified and licensed both in Dubai and the UK can provide valuable guidance tailored to your specific circumstances.
+By being proactive and organised, you can ensure a smooth and financially sound transition to the UK.